 As his book became better known, Oscar Micheaux was approached for film rights by an African American film company, the Lincoln Motion Picture Company.

-Next Micheaux began filming The Exile, his first film to use sound.
-Here, too, the plot was autobiographical with the central character leaving Chicago to operate a ranch in South Dakota.
-His 1924 film, Body and Soul, introduced actor Paul Robeson.
+Micheaux’s next film project was The Exile, his first film to use sound.
+Here, too, the plot was autobiographical.
+The central character leaves Chicago to operate a ranch in South Dakota.

 Micheaux’s films led the way for other “race films” that told more realistic stories of black people and their lives.
 Micheaux’s films often dealt with controversial issues, and the characters were serious about life and understood the importance of getting an education.

 Micheaux died in 1951 while on a business trip.
 He is buried in Great Bend, Kansas, near the rest of his family.

 Oscar Micheaux’s grave stone reads “A Man Ahead of his Time,” and this was certainly true.
 Over the course of his career, Micheaux wrote, produced, and directed 44 feature films and wrote seven novels, the first of which was a national bestseller.

 During his lifetime, Oscar Micheaux received few awards, but since that time, he has received many.
 He has been honored posthumously by a number of groups, including the Directors Guild and the Producers Guild.
 In 1987 Oscar Micheaux was honored with a star on the Hollywood Walk of Fame, and in 2010 a commemorative stamp was released in his honor.